mcc-us/bookkeeping/_posts/2024-01-01-A-bizness-types.md

 Chapter1 pg17

+To better understand accounting, we need to understand the three major types of businesses.
+This is important because, this tells the accountant or bookkeeper who is ultimately in charge of making decisions and who is liable for any costs and ownership.

+It is important to know who to ask for help and guiandance when issues regarding cash flow and managerial dicsions are needed.

 ## Types of Businesses

 ### 1. Sole Proprietor

-- Owner is solely responsible to all debts and taxes.
+- One owner is solely responsible to all debts and taxes.
 - Separate entity assumption - 'keep company and personal finances separate.
   - *Remember: Do not pierce the corporate veil.*
 - Business dies when owner does or when sold